ivRodriguezCA/IRCrypto/README.md

 }
 ```

-And of course you can decrypt using a password with the `decryptData:withPassword:iv:salt:completion:failure:` method:
+Decrypting using a password with the `decryptData:withPassword:iv:salt:completion:failure:` method:
 ```Objc
 - (void)someDecryptionMethod {
 	IRCrypto *crypto = ...